 Louis-Marie Prudhomme, was born in Lyon in 1752.
 His first job was as a librarian.
 He then moved to Meaux, where he worked as a book binder.
-In 1787, he moved to Paris, and it was there he wrote lampoons.
-Among the lampoons attributed to him was the three-volume Résumé général, ou Extrait des cahiers de pouvoirs, instructions, demandes ou doléances remis par divers bailliages, sénéchaussées et pays d’État du royaume, which was written in conjunction with Jean-Jacques Rousseau and François-Silvain Laurent de Mezières and seized by police.
+In 1787, he moved to Paris, and it was there he began writing lampoons.
+Among the lampoons attributed to him was the three-volume Résumé général, ou Extrait des cahiers de pouvoirs, instructions, demandes ou doléances remis par divers bailliages, sénéchaussées et pays d’État du royaume.
+It was written in conjunction with Jean-Jacques Rousseau and François-Silvain Laurent de Mezières and seized by police.

 Prudhomme gave up lampooning when a patriotic journalist and pamphleteer, Antoine Tournon, encouraged him to write a pamphlet about the attack on the Bastille.
 Prudhomme’s pamphlet proved to be a huge success: It had lively writing, numerous etchings, and sold out even after its fifth edition.
 Because of the pamphlet’s popularity, Tournon convinced Prudhomme to join him and write a weekly newspaper.